-The sensor was wired to a STM32 microcontroller (STMicroelectronics) and data were stored on a memory card (SanDisk Ultra SDHC 16 Go).
+The sensor was wired to a STM32 microcontroller (STMicroelectronics) and data were stored on a memory card (SanDisk Ultra SDHC 16 GoGB).

-Colonies were inspected six times in 2018 (i.e. every two to three weeks between July and October) and five times in 2019 (i.e. approximatively every three weeks between April and July) by using the ColEval method (Hernandez et al., 2020) and to estimate three parameters: the number of open and closed brood cells and the number of adult bees.
+Colonies were inspected six times in 2018 (i.e. every two to three weeks between July and October)

+- and five times in 2019 (i.e. approximatively every three weeks between April and July) by using the ColEval method (Hernandez et al., 2020) and to estimate three parameters: the number of open and closed brood cells and the number of adult bees.
 During colony visits, each side of each frame was visually inspected and the area covered by each of these parameters was reported as a percentage (one full side = 100%).
-Considering that a full side of a Dadant Hoffmann frame has a surface of 9.0311.34 dm2 and contains in theory 1,100400 bees and 3,1004,000 brood cells, percentages were ultimately converted into number of open brood cells, number of closed brood cells, and number of adult bees inside the hive (Alaux et al., 2018; Hernandez et al., 2020).
+Considering that a full side of a Dadant Hoffmann frame has a surface of 11.34 dm and contains in theory 1,400 bees and 4,000 brood cellsunder the hypothesis - that every cell is filled with brood, percentages were ultimately converted into number of open brood cells, number of closed brood cells, and number of adult bees inside the hive (Alaux et al., 2018; Hernandez et al., 2020).
 Initial population size was different for each colony, and ranged from 4,536 to 40,131 adult bees, 15,200 to 44,250 open and closed brood cells in July 2018, and from 5,292 to 40,950 adult bees and 0 to 37,600 open and closed brood cells in April 2019 (Appendix S2 Figure S1, Appendix S3 Table S3).